 Do you have any other comments about your current experience?

-Sadly due to a lack of Government incentives, the pricing for EV’s in this country is not where it needs to be, so they appear expensive.
+Since there aren’t currently any Government incentives, the pricing for EVs in this country is not where it needs to be, so they appear expensive.
 However as mentioned earlier, if you do the true and honest costings on a case by case basis the savings and value can be found.